 - Resolution of satellite imagery is too coarse for detailed mapping and for distinguishing small contrasting areas.

-Remote Sensing is the gathering of information concerning the earth’s surface that do not involve contact with the surface or object under study.
-The techniques include- aerial photograph, multi-spectral and infrared imagery and radar.
-With the help of remote sensing, we can able to get accurate information about the earth’s surface including its components like- forest, landscape, water resources, oceans etc. This information helps the researchers to their research activities about the earth’s components concerning its sustainable management and conservation and so on.
+Remote sensing is the gathering of information concerning the earth’s surface that does not involve contact with the surface or object under study.
+The techniques include aerial photography, multi-spectral, and infrared imagery, and radar.
+With the help of remote sensing, we can able to get accurate information about the earth’s surface including its components like forests, landscapes, water resources, oceans, etc. This information helps the researchers to their research activities about the earth’s components concerning its sustainable management and conservation and so on.

 2. Schowengerdt, R.A.2006, Remote Sensing Models and Methods for image processing, 2nd edition, Elsevier publication.